The Sun (United Kingdom): The Irish Sun and The Irish Sun on Sunday

 The Irish edition of the newspaper, based in Dublin, is known as the Irish Sun, with a regional sub-edition for Northern Ireland where it is mastheaded as The Sun, based in Belfast.
 The Republic of Ireland edition shares some content – namely glamour and showbiz – with the editions published in Great Britain, but has mainly Irish news and editorial content, as well as sport and advertising.
 It often views stories in a very different light to those being reported in the UK editions.
 Editions of the paper in Great Britain described the film The Wind That Shakes the Barley (2006) as being "designed to drag the reputation of our nation through the mud" and "the most pro-IRA ever"; conversely, the Republic of Ireland edition praised the film and described it as giving "the Brits a tanning".

-The Irish Sun, unlike its sister papers in Great Britain, did not have a designated website until late 2012.
+Unlike its sisters papers in Great Britain, The Irish Sun did not have a designated website until late 2012.
 An unaffiliated news site with the name Irish Sun has been in operation since mid-2004.
 There is also an Irish edition of the Sun on Sunday, the Irish Sun on Sunday, which launched in February 2012.

 Polski Sun

 Polski Sun was a Polish-language version of the newspaper which ran for six issues in June 2008 during the UEFA Euro 2008 football tournament, on the days of and the days after Poland played matches.
-Each issue had a circulation of 50,000–75,000, in relation to the estimated 600,000 Poles in the United Kingdom at the time.
+Each issue had a circulation of 50,000–75,000, to serve the estimated 600,000 Poles in the United Kingdom at the time.